 By the way, does anyone want to be a cop today?

-After one presidential candidate pretty much says that a lot of you are racist, you know, you know how deflating that is for the 99% that go out, they don't get paid a lot of money and they put their lives on the line, and their mission is to protect and serve their communities.
+After one presidential candidate pretty much says that a lot of you are racist, you know, you know how deflating that is for the 99% that go out.

-And every cop I know is appalled and shocked and and absolutely outraged over the knee and the neck of George Floyd resulting in his death.
+And every cop I know is appalled and shocked and absolutely outraged over the knee and the neck of George Floyd resulting in his death.

-Um, yeah, it's not an easy environment right now for cops either.
+Yeah, it's not an easy environment right now for cops either.

 You have, you know, all of this madness literally unfolding before our very eyes.

-That's you know, that's that's just a fact.
+That's, you know, that's just a fact.

 And I think anyone that says they do is not being honest.

-All right, as we roll along 800-941.
+All right, as we roll along, 800-941.

 Sean, if you want to be a part of this extravaganza, two bits of information.